-On August 15, 2022, on the Feast of the Assumption, the Catholic Student Action Myitkyina opened its Student Learning Resources Center (SLRC), which is located in the grounds of the St. Patrick’s Church grounds, Shatapur Parish in Myitkyina, Kachin State, Myanmar (formerly Burma).
+On August 15, 2022, on the Feast of the Assumption, the Catholic Student Action Myitkyina opened its Student Learning Resources Center (SLRC), which is located on the grounds of the St. Patrick’s Church grounds, Shatapur Parish in Myitkyina, Kachin State, Myanmar (formerly Burma).

-The current political crisis and the COVID pandemic has affected many young people in the country.
+The current political crisis and the COVID pandemic have affected many young people in the country.
 Young people in the country these days are out of school and seeking employment.
 Many are not ready to be employed or do not have the important skills to be employable.
 This alternative learning program for the youth hopes to address the gaps in education, skills formation and youth employment.
 After the training program, the youth will hopefully be able to find internships and work in different businesses or organizations inside or outside Myitkyina.

 In the month of August we celebrated World International Youth Day (August 12).
 The 2022 heme or focus was on Intergenerational Solidarity: Creating a World for All Ages highlighting ageism.
-Th World Health Organization defines ageism as “the stereotypes (how we think), prejudice (how we feel) and discrimination (how we act) directed towards others or oneself, based on age.”
+The World Health Organization defines ageism as “the stereotypes (how we think), prejudice (how we feel) and discrimination (how we act) directed towards others or oneself, based on age.”
 One is either “too young or too old” to be someone or to do something.

 The LRC hopes to provide these young people the space and opportunity to lead, learn and grow while also providing service to their fellow youth.
-The enter is managed by a young and hopeful team composed of eight members (four men and four women).
+The center is managed by a young and hopeful team composed of eight members (four men and four women).
 The teaching staff is also composed of young, competent and passionate teachers and trainers.

 Of the 27 participants, 15 are men and 12 are women.
-Most participants are 19-22 years old The political crises resulted to an increased number of students not attending school or universities.
-Through the center, we hope we will be able to aid and support for all young people not just among the Catholics.
-We hope to provide a safe space for young people to meet and build community, space and opportunities for learning, support literacy and education, and help shape the new ideas and perspectives and finally build resilient and work-ready young people.
+Most participants are 19-22 years old The political crises resulted in an increased number of students not attending school or universities.
+Through the center, we hope we will be able to aid and support all young people not just the Catholics.
+We hope to provide a safe space for young people to meet and build community, space and opportunities for learning, support literacy and education, and help shape new ideas and perspectives and finally build resilient and work-ready young people.